 Northfield home prices are not only among the most expensive in Illinois, but Northfield real estate also consistently ranks among the most expensive in America.

 Northfield is a decidedly white-collar village, with fully 92.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Northfield is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Northfield who work in management occupations (25.11%), sales jobs (14.23%), and healthcare (10.71%).

 Also of interest is that Northfield has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Northfield is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Because of many things, Northfield is a great place for families with children to consider.
-First of all, many other families with children live here, making Northfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Northfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Northfield is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Northfield’s overall crime rate is lower than average for the country.